 Why Do We Give All Our Grace Away?

-I’m giving myself grace today and not worrying that I fed my family take out twice this weekend or that there is still a Kentucky Fried Chicken bucket sitting on my kitchen table as I type.
+I’m giving myself grace today.
+I won’t worry that I fed my family take out twice this weekend or that there is still a Kentucky Fried Chicken bucket sitting on my kitchen table as I type.

-People need people – and that’s hard for me because I am an introvert, I feel the need to do it all myself and accepting help is hard.
+People need people!
+That’s hard for me because I am an introvert, I feel the need to do it all myself and accepting help is hard.
 But I found out the hard way this summer that isn’t realistic, I am loved, you are loved and that is what we do for people we love – we help!
 Life isn’t a one man show!

 Give Grace and Accept Grace – your heart will smile!